 - Urban Planner

-You must be enrolled in a mathematics class at West Valley College to obtain free tutoring in the Math Resource Center.
-Tutoring is available on a drop-in basis only.
-Follow the instructions below to register for free math tutoring in the MRC at West Valley College:
+To register for free virtual tutoring via the MRC, students must be enrolled in a math class at West Valley College.
+Please note that tutoring is available on a drop-in basis only.
+Follow the instructions below to register to use the MRC (registration is free and does not appear on transcripts):

 - Click on the Student button.